-The Solaris X server, XSun, is composed of the X Consortium's X11R5 sample server with the Display PostScript (DPS) imaging system extension, additional X Consortium X extensions, and Sun added value.
-The Solaris X server is the foundation for the OpenWindows environment and underlies the OPEN LOOK® desktop.
+The Solaris X server, XSun, is composed of the X Consortium's X11R6 sample server with the Display PostScript (DPS) imaging system extension, additional X Consortium X extensions, and Sun added value.
+The Solaris X server is the foundation for the Common Desktop Environment (CDE) and underlies the CDE desktop.
 The server handles communication between client applications, the display hardware, and input devices.
-By default, the Solaris X server runs with the OPEN LOOK window manager (olwm), but any X Window System manager that is ICCCM (Inter-Client Communication Conventions Manual) compliant runs with the server.
-Software developers can write applications for the Solaris environment using the Xlib library or a variety of toolkits, including the Motif toolkit, the Xt toolkit, or the OpenWindows toolkits XView and the OPEN LOOK Intrinsics Toolkit (OLIT).
+By default, the Solaris X server runs with the CDE dtlogin and window manager (dtwm), but any X Window System manager that is ICCCM (Inter-Client Communication Conventions Manual) compliant runs with the server.
+Software developers can write applications for the Solaris environment using the Xlib library or a variety of toolkits, including the Motif toolkit and the Xt toolkit.